 How to apply

 If you live in Oxfordshire, you must send your application for a chaperone licence to us as your local authority.
+Please read this guide to becoming a chaperone before you apply (pdf format, 1.5Mb)

 Please allow up to 21 days for your application to be processed to allow for the appropriate checks to be made.